andreaharit/05-immoeliza-ml-Andrea/MODELSCARD.md

 - 'has_attic'(numerical, boolean): 0 (doesn't have) or 1 (have).
 - 'has_basement' (numerical, boolean): 0 (doesn't have) or 1 (have).

-## Prepossessing details
+## Prepossessing details 🧹

-Inputing was done in "livingroom_surface", "kitchen_surface" by applying an average % over the living area.
+Inputing was done in "livingroom_surface", "kitchen_surface" by applying an average % of their size relative to the living area.
-For missing values in "epc", "facades", "state_construction", it was used k nearest neighbors.
+For missing values in "epc", "facades", it was used k nearest neighbors.
+For "state_construction", the most frequent value.
-For categorical ('district', 'state_construction') data that was not straighforth to rank without introducing bias, it was applyed one hot encoding.
+For categorical ('district', 'state_construction') data that was not straighforth to rank without introducing bias, it was appliyed one hot encoding.

-## Models details
+## Models details 🤖

 A linear, polynomial and random forest regression were tested.
 At the end, the polynomial regression required to drop an extra column ("state_construction"), for it to have meanigfull metrics.
 But by dropping such a column, other models were hurt.
 This is note of further investigation.

-## Performance
+## Performance 🎯

 Model evaluation was done via randomly sampling 20% of the data for test, and 80% for training.

-PUT THE METRICS WITH AND WITHOUT THE STATE OF CONSTRUCTION

-## Limitations
+## Limitations 🚧

-TALK ABOUT HOW THE MODEL IS WEIRD WITH COLUM SELECTION, HOW RANDOM TREE IS TOUCHY FEELY.

-## Usage

-What are the dependencies, what scripts are there to train the model, how to generate predictions, ...

-## Maintainers

-Who to contact in case of questions or issues?
+The model is only fitted for houses in belgium according to the subcategorization followed by Immoweb.
+Therefore other types of properties as appartments, or subtypes as chalets, farmhouses etc. were not considered for this model.

-## File structure
+## File structure 🗂️

+├── data
+│   ├── scapegoats.csv
+│   └── scapegoats.csv
+├── cleaning.py
+├── preprocessing.py
+├── models.py
+├── main.py
+└── MODELSCARD.md

+- scapegoats.csv is the raw data set pre-cleaning
+- cleaned_houses.csv is the post-cleaning csv file
+- cleaning.py is the python file that uses scapegoats.csv and outputs cleaned_houses.csv
+- preprossessing.py is the python file for preprocessing the data (inputting, encoding, scaling)
+- models.py is the python file containing classes for each model and a class for metrics
+- main.py is the python file that runs the preprocess and models classes and prints the metrics for each model.

+## Usage 🛠️

+## Timeline 📅

+This project took 5 days to be completed.